juancarlosjr97/university-peer-evaluation-automation/README.md

 1. Share with your student the Web app
 2. Open your spreadsheet project, and the new menu has been created named `Manual triggers`

+- Create All Student Sheets and Send Email

+  - It will create and send a the peer evaluation sheet to all the students automatically without the student interaction with the system

 - Get All Peer-Evaluation Data

   - It will collect all the peer-evaluation created and will be added to the `IMPORTED_DATA`

 - Get Adjusted Marks

   - It will create the adjusted marks using the grades from the `TEAM_GROUP_GRADES` and the data from `IMPORTED_DATA`
   - By clicking on `Get Adjusted Marks` it will execute the `Get All Peer-Evaluation Data` automatically to avoid using incomplete data

 - Delete Peer-Evaluation files
   - It will delete the not longer needed peer-evaluation files created by the students automatically